ChristianDaza/Software_Development_group/README.md

 ## Getting  started

-### The following packages will be required  for this application
+### The following packages will be required  for this software

 - Python 3.9.5